DVecc/cs465-fullstack/README.md

 ## Testing

 ### Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
+Explain your understanding of methods, endpoints, and security in a full stack application.

+<p>Methods are the meat of the website of the application, they give the site its functionaltiy and allow the retrieval and modification of data in the backend.
+The RESTFUL api makes use of these methods in order to provide a way for users and other applications to interact with the database.
+The application endpoints are urls that must be sent http request to in order to request a particular resource from the api.
+Due to the nature of endpoints, security needs to be implemented to prevent unauthorized users from accessing resources or making unauthorized changes to the database.
+In this application we implemented a basic form of security with an authentication service that issued a java web token upon login that would be saved in the browsers local storage, and is then provided to the authentication middleware to verify that a user within the database made the request.</p>

+## Reflection

+### How has this course helped you in reaching your professional goals?
+What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+<p>This course was extremely helpful for me in reaching my professional goals as it's given me the skills to finally create something that feels useful and tangible for my portfolio.
+Being able to now create a fullstack application has given me a greater understanding of how websites serve content to users and provide public RESTFUL apis for other applications to access and implement.
+I'm excited to further learn about web development in the next fullstack course and to potentially pursue a profession in fullstack web development.</p>